Tendrael/simple-cinematic-pan/README.md

 # Simple Cinematic Pan

-A Foundry VTT v13 module that allows the GM to synchronize all players' view with their current own view to create cinematic moments.
+A **simple** Foundry VTT v13 module that allows the GM to synchronize all players' view with their current own view to create cinematic moments.
+With just two main actions - **🔄 Synchronize View** to instantly sync all players' view with yours using smooth canvas animations, and **🔄 Toggle Canvas Lock** to exit cinematic mode and restore normal player control - you can create perfect cinematic moments without any complex dialogs or complicated settings.
+The module includes optional cinematic bars for that movie theater feel, UI hiding for immersive experience, and is seamlessly integrated into Foundry's scene controls with multi-language support.

 ## Features

-- **View synchronization**: The GM can synchronize all players' view with their own view
+- **Simple one-click synchronization**: One button to sync all players' view with yours and enter cinematic mode
-- **Smooth animations**: Uses official Foundry VTT v13 APIs for smooth transitions
+- **Smooth animations**: Beautiful canvas transitions using official Foundry VTT v13 APIs
-- **Native UI integration**: Integrated controls in Foundry's scene controls with layer/tools architecture
-- **Configurable settings**: Customizable animation duration, notifications, and cinematic bars
-- **Cinematic bars**: Optional black bars for cinematic effect
+- **Cinematic bars**: Optional black bars for that movie theater feel
 - **UI hiding**: Option to hide Foundry UI for players during cinematic mode
+- **Native integration**: Seamlessly integrated into Foundry's scene controls
+- **Macros**: Direct API access for custom automation and advanced control
 - **Multi-language support**: Available in English, French, Spanish, German, Italian, and Portuguese
+- **Configurable settings**: Customizable animation duration, notifications, and cinematic bars

 ## Installation